 Jamie Jordan; Volunteer, the main inspiration for the warm places for the homeless!

-I'm Jamie Jordan and I work as an associate pastor at First United Methodist Church.
+I'm Jamie Jordan and I work as Director.
 I'm blessed to be a part of this wonderful team of people that have seen the need in Richmond, and have stepped up to meet it.

 In this season of the winter shelter, I am coordinating the shelter program.
-I also assist with other responsibilities as needed, including with the teams supporting the shelter at FUMC.
+I also assist with other responsibilities as needed.

-David & Jill Silver; Pioneers of Homeless project!
+David & Jill Silver; Pioneer of Homeless project!

 We are Jill and David Silver, volunteers with Madison Home since the early planning stages, three years ago.

 We are responsible for registering and keeping track of all of those who come to Madison Home due to homelessness.
 In that role, we reach out the community in search of other volunteers to work n the "office" to carry out actual registration and verification of each individual or couple seeking a warm, accommodating place to spend the night.